Return to home

 slips (that's starting when I graduated from college--I also collected a

-few earlier) before I sold my first book.
+few earlier) before I sold my first book, and that was just the beginning.

-five years later, we moved to Nashville, Tennessee.
+we moved to Nashville, Tennessee.
 With a psychiatrist for a father and a

-ceramic sculptor for a mother, I grew up in a very creative
+ceramic sculptor (Sylvia Hyman) for a mother, I grew up in a creative

 year in Europe on a writing fellowship from the Thomas Watson Foundation.

-The play I wrote about Lorenzo de' Medici never did get produced, but I
+The play I wrote about Lorenzo de' Medici was never produced, but I

-My next move, at age 23, was to Southern California, where my brother
+next move, at age 23, was to Southern California, where my brother lived.

 The Associated Press bureau in Los Angeles.
 I covered a variety of news